This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a lump or growth in your breast or underarm.
 A cyst (fluid-filled pocket), an injury, or changes in your breast tissue are the most common causes.
 A breast mass can also be caused by cancer.
 You must follow up as directed to find the cause of your breast mass.

-- The breast mass returns or grows larger
+- Your breast mass returns or grows larger.

-- Other changes happen to your breasts or nipples, such as dimpling or a rash
+- You notice other changes to your breasts or nipples, such as dimpling or a rash.

-- Redness, pain, swelling, or warmth near the aspiration site
+- You had an aspiration and you have redness, pain, swelling, or warmth near the aspiration site.

 Continue to do breast self-exams as directed: